kulvait/KCT_denpy/README.md

 # denpy

-denpy is a Python package designed for manipulating the less well-known DEN (Dennerlein) raw data format, commonly used in computed tomography.
+**denpy** is a Python package designed for manipulating the [DEN file format](https://kulvait.github.io/KCT_doc/den-format.html), commonly used in computed tomography.
 This package also includes modules for working with other data formats and processing tasks related to tomography.

 SSH clone
 ```bash